India–Japan relations: Economic relations

 In October 2008, Japan signed an agreement with India under which it would provide the latter a low-interest loan worth US$4.5 billion to construct a railway project between Delhi and Mumbai.
 This is the single largest overseas project being financed by Japan and reflected a growing economic partnership between the two nations.
 India is also one of the only three countries in the world with whom Japan has a security pact.
 As of 2022, Japan has been the third-largest investor in India over the previous two decades.

 Kenichi Yoshida, a director of Softbridge Solutions Japan, stated in late 2009 that Indian engineers were becoming the backbone of Japan's IT industry and that "it is important for Japanese industry to work together with India".
 Under the memorandum, any Japanese coming to India for business or work will be straightway granted a three-year visa and similar procedures will be followed by Japan.
 Other highlights of this visit include the abolition of customs duties on 94 per cent of trade between the two nations over the next decade.
 As per the Agreement, tariffs will be removed on almost 90 per cent of Japan's exports to India and 97 per cent of India's exports to Japan Trade between the two nations has also steadily been growing.

 India and Japan signed an agreement in December 2015 to build a bullet train line between Mumbai and Ahmedabad using Japan's Shinkansen technology, with a loan from Japan of £12bn.

 More than four-fifths of the project's $19bn (£14.4bn) cost will be funded by a 0.1% interest-rate loan from Japan as part of a deepening economic relationship.

 In January 2021, India and Japan signed a memorandum of understanding covering information and communications technology with a focus on 5G.

-On 19 March 2022, during a meeting with Prime Minister Narendra Modi in New Delhi, Japanese Prime Minister Fumio Kishida pledged a 5 trillion yen ($42 billion) investment in India over the next five years.
+On 19 March 2022, during a meeting with Prime Minister Narendra Modi in New Delhi, Japanese prime minister Fumio Kishida pledged a 5 trillion yen ($42 billion) investment in India over the next five years.

 In July 2023, the countries signed a new memorandum of understanding to develop the semiconductor industry.

+In 2025, Japan pledged to more than double its investment in India to about $61 billion over the next decade.

+By 2026, bilateral trade between the two countries reached $27.5 billion, while the Japanese investment in India stood at $3.2 billion between April and December 2025.